MGA Stage Academies run regular Friday evening and Saturday schools with training in Acting, Singing and Dance for students aged 8 and up.

 Junior School Tutors

 Mark was born and raised in the North East of Scotland, where his passion for performing and dance began.
-Started his training at the Edinburgh’s Telford College, He finished his dance training at London Studio Centre.
+Starting his dance training at Edinburgh’s Telford College, Mark then continued on to London Studio Centre to finish his training.

 Our guest tutors have included: